Program Description

 Final Report Information

-The recipient of any VPR Internal Grant mechanism is required to submit a Final Report within 90 days of the project’s expiration date, as outlined in the original award letter.
+The recipient of any VPR Internal Grant mechanism is required to submit a Final Report identifying a summary of the project, outcomes, next steps, etc. Final Report information will be shared in the award letter to selected applicant.
 The VPR Office will not consider new applications from an investigator until any delinquent final reports are received for any previous VPR grants awarded to that investigator.

 Acknowledgment Information